eman6576/NFLDataSet/README.md

 * Away Team Total Ties
 * Winner For The Game

-Overtime, more different types of football stats for a game will be used for increasing the dataset and accuracy.
-If you are interested in contributinig, please check out the contributing section bellow.
+Overtime, more different types of football stats for a game will be used to increase the dataset for accuracy.
+If you are interested in contributing, please check out the contributing section bellow.

 ## Requirements For Installing Locally